autonity/autonity/autonity/solidity/docs/index.md

 function setTotalNominal(uint256 _newTotalNominal) external virtual
 ```

-Set the value of totalNominal
+Set the value of totalNominal.
 In case totalNominal is increased, the increased amount should be minted
 and transferred to the address of this contract, otherwise newly created vesting
 contracts will not have funds to withdraw or bond.
-See newContract()
+See `ewContract()`.

 ### bond